StockTouch

-StockTouch is a discontinued visual stock market analysis and tracking app for iPad and iPhone developed by Visible Market, Inc.
+StockTouch was visual stock market analysis and tracking app for iPad and iPhone that was discontinued in 2016.
+The app has been developed by Visible Market, Inc.

 StockTouch was noted for its intuitive, game-like interface, and until it closed down, was consistently rated in the top finance apps for iPad, and had been recognized as one of the top 5 stock market apps.

+The application was closed down by Johnson on the 7 April, 2016.

 History

 StockTouch was created to give users a visual picture of the overall state of the stock market.
 It merged real time financial information with data visualization technology.
 Visible Market is a New York-based company.

 The concept for the app was based on a desire to clarify vast amounts of financial data.
 The developers noticed a trend among business professionals to move away from desktop tools and towards mobile ones.
 In response, they initiated the creation of a different, non-linear app which would visually track stock market trends.
 StockTouch was intended as a platform that provided “democratized” financial information for making the stock market more accessible to the general public.
 To that end, Visible Market was a forerunner among tech companies to use game engine technology and animation in the design of its mobile app, with the goal of helping users to visualize and navigate financial data.

 StockTouch debuted on June 29, 2011 at a cost of $4.99.
 It spent several weeks as the most downloaded paid financial app.
 In order to reach an even wider audience, Johnson announced that with the launch of StockTouch 1.9, the app would be available for free beginning in April 2013.

 On September 1, 2016, the app relaunched, only to shut down again on Q1 of 2017.